du-rio/du-rio/README.md

 - 👋 Hi, I’m @du-rio
 - 👀 I’m interested in code
-- 🌱 I’m currently learning Python, Sql and web development
+- 🌱 I’m currently learning Python, SQL and web development
 - 💞️ I’m looking to collaborate on basic projects
 - 📫 How to reach me ...